haberdashPI/vscode-master-key/README.md

 ![example of seelection deletion](images/readme/deleteselect.webp)

-#### Exchange Objects
+### Exchange Objects

-Swap selected objects with one another.
+Swap selected objects with one another:

 ![example of text exchange](images/readme/exchangetext.webp)

-#### Repeat Last Selection / Action
+### Repeat Last Selection / Action

-Avoid lengthy key sequences by repeating the last action-related selection with "," and the last action with "."
+Avoid lengthy key sequences by repeating the last action-related selection with "," and the last action with ".":

 ![example of repeating select/action](images/readme/repeat.webp)

-#### Record Commands
+### Record Commands

 Record longer command sequences and replay them.
+These are sometimes referred to as keyboard macros:

 ![example of recording key sequence](images/readme/record.webp)

 > [!NOTE]
-> Command recording comes with a few limitations, refer to the cheet sheet on Larkin macros for details
+> Command recording comes with a few limitations.
+Master key can record any edits, and any commands that are issued through master key bindings.
+Commands that are not part of this binding file (e.g. a standard call to Cmd/Ctrl+V to paste) will not be recorded.
+You can copy your non-master-key bindings over to Master Key (so that they will be recorded) by [customizing your bindings](#customized-bindings) and using `Import Default Bindings` and `Import User Bindings` to allow all of the default and user bindings stored in VSCode's normal keybinding files to be recorded by Master Key.
+(You will have to remove your original user bindings from the VSCode `keybinding.json` file manually)

-#### Symmetric Insert
+### Symmetric Insert

-Insert appropriate characters before and after each selection
+Insert or remove appropriate characters before and after each selection:

 ![example of syminsert mode](images/readme/syminsert.webp)

-### Keybinding Features
+## Keybinding Features

 > [!WARNING]
-> For the initial release of Master Key, the Keybinding Features are not yet well documented.
-You can review the features when copying Larkin to your own customization file.
+> For the initial release of Master Key, the keybinding features are not yet well documented.
+You can review the format when copying Larkin to your own customization file (via `Master Key: Edit Preset Copy`).
 The main goal of the 0.3.0 release was to make the default keybindings accessible to new users.
-See the roadmap section below for details.
-The finer points of implementing your own keybindings will require some digging into source code and/or asking questions in the discussions section of this repo.
+See the [roadmap](#roadmap) for the versions expected to include better support for creating new keybinding presets.
+Before those milestones, the finer points of implementing your own keybindings could require some digging into source code and/or asking questions in the discussions section of this repo.
+These details are also currently subject to change.

 When you create your own keybindings using Master Key's special `.toml` keybinding format you get several powerful features that make it possible to easily create keybindings that would be difficult or impossible to implement without writing your own extension.

-#### Modal Bindings
+### Modal Bindings

 Your bindings can be modal—a special key (like escape) switches you to a different mode where all the keys on your keyboard can be used to issue commands specific to that mode.